solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 * Writable account as (writable)
 * Owner of the writable account as (signer)

-Argument: fees in lamport (u64), boolean to disable read lock.
+Argument: fees in lamport (u64), disable read lock (boolean) by default false.

 This instruction will set the application fees for an account in the `Account` structure.
-It will also update if the account has disabled read locking in the `Account` structure.
+It will also update if the read locks on the account has been disabled in the `Account` structure.
 Before executing transactions Solana runtime will check the data set by this instruction for an account against application fees paid by the instruction.
-In case the application fees were not paid or partially paid then the instruction will fail citing `ApplicationFeesNotPaid` error.
-In case of partial payment, the user will lose the partially paid amount.
-In case of overpayment the the payer will get the difference amount even if instruction fails.
-Internally it checks if curresponding fees are present in the map calculated in `calculate_fee` stage.
-To avoid burning application fees or creating new accounts, we add a constraint that accounts on which application fees are paid must exist and write-locked.
-Suppose we pay application fees on an account that does not exist.
-In that case, the payer will end up paying `base fees + prioritization fees + application fees on existing accounts`, and the transaction will fail.
+The account must already exists and should be rent-free inorder to change its application fees.
+Application fees cannot to be updated on externally owned accounts, i.e accounts where system program is the owner of the account.

 #### Rebate Instruction